Prag8855/aab/content/guides/hay-fever.md

 Date_created: 2022-05-23
 ---

+This guide explains how to fight hay fever in Germany.

+{% include "_blocks/tableOfContents.html" %}

+## What is hay fever?

 Hay fever (*Heufieber* or *Heuschnupfen*) is an allergy to pollen.
 These are the symptoms:[^0]

 - Runny or stuffy nose